Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-configuring-linux-client.md

 ### To Join a Linux Client to a Domain by using realmd
 [realmd](https://manpages.debian.org/testing/realmd/realm.8.en.html) is a tool that allows managing realm-based authentication.
 It can be somewhat more difficult to use than `samba`.
 However, it creates a more complete configuration.
 For example, it configures the `sssd` tool during the domain-join process.

-1. To join a domain, use the `realm join` command.
+1. To join a domain, run the `realm join` command.
 For example:

    ```bash
    $ realm join my-domain.example.com -U Administrator